-Stephen graduated from King’s College, University of Cambridge with a Master’s degree in Natural Sciences.
-He specialised in biochemistry, having also studied a range of other subjects along the way, including chemistry, cell biology, genetics, pathology and evolution and behaviour.
-During his time at Cambridge, he undertook research projects relating to quorum sensing in bacterial pathogens and fruit fly centriolar proteins, and he spent some time working at both the MRC Laboratory of Molecular Biology and the Gurdon Institute.
+Stephen developed a broad technical background at the University of Cambridge, UK (King’s College), where he graduated with a Master’s degree in Natural Sciences.
+He specialised in biochemistry, having also studied a range of other subjects, including chemistry, cell biology, genetics, pathology and evolution and behaviour.
+During his time at university, he undertook research projects relating to quorum sensing in bacterial pathogens and fruit fly centriolar proteins, and he spent time working at both the MRC Laboratory of Molecular Biology and the Gurdon Institute.

 Stephen joined the firm in 2012, having worked in another private practice firm since 2007.
 He qualified as a European Patent Attorney and a UK Patent Attorney in 2011.

 Outside the office, Stephen enjoys having adventures with his young family and occasionally finds the time to pursue his love of music, playing drums in a funk band.